gperdrizet/GCSB_MLE/README.md

 This repository will be used to track and document my progress through the [Google Cloud Skills Boost Machine Learning Engineer Learning Path](https://www.cloudskillsboost.google/paths/17).
 Each section listed below is associated with an issue and a GitHub project is used to track overall progress.
 Work for each section is completed on a branch which is merged and closed upon completion.

+**Note:** The section numbering below follows that given in the [study guide](https://github.com/gperdrizet/GCSB_MLE/blob/main/course_introduction_materials/machine_learning_engineer_study_guide.pdf) where the first two introductory sections listed on the [learning path page](https://www.cloudskillsboost.google/paths/17) are not included in the numbering.

 ## Learning path outline

 ### 01. Introduction to AI and Machine Learning on Google Cloud (8 hours)